Compared to the segment of classic watches, smartwatches have yet to reach the 1 million USD price tag.

-All devices are hand-made and come in a ‘zero aluminium’ Halliburton case made from carbon fibre and an interior from suede leather.
+All devices are hand-made and come in a ‘zero aluminum’ Halliburton case made from carbon fiber and an interior from suede leather.

 1. Tag Heuer Connected Modular Full Diamond – 180,000 USD

-Priced at 180,000 USD, TAG Heuer Connected Modular is the most expensive luxury smartwatch in the world.
+Priced at 180,000 USD, the TAG Heuer Connected Modular is the most expensive luxury smartwatch in the world right now.